 CPI = EV / AC = 30,000 / 40,000 = 0.75

 If the ratio has a value higher than 1 then it indicates the project is performing well against the budget.
 A CPI of 1 means that the project is performing on budget.
 A CPI of less than 1 means that the project is over budget.

-It seems straightforward however the definition above doesn’t consider that the CPI will experience natural fluctuations over time and that there is an acceptable range in which to expect it to do so.
-In order to work out the acceptable range, it is helpful to understand why CPI fluctuates.
+It seems straightforward, however, the definition above doesn’t consider that the CPI will experience natural fluctuations over time and that there is an acceptable range in which to expect it to do so.
+To work out the acceptable range, it is helpful to understand why CPI fluctuates.

 Why Does Cost Performance Index (CPI) Fluctuate?

 Depending on the timescale being used to analyse cost performance, it is expected that a natural fluctuation will be observed.
 This fluctuation is a result of the many factors that influence cost performance on a project, such as people, equipment and weather.
 These factors change over time leading to peaks and troughs in cost performance.
 For example, an employee would not be expected to perform at 100% efficiency for the whole day.
 Employees may experience boosts of energy that allow them to achieve more than expected at certain times which then balances out during periods where fatigue results in lower performance.
 These fluctuations are natural and create a series of peaks and troughs known as the operating range.

 What is the Cost Performance Index (CPI) Operating Range?

 Each project is unique but it will still have an acceptable cost performance index operating range.
 The operating range is determined by how many unpredictable factors will influence your project.
 A project-based inside a factory where the environment is well controlled will have a much narrower operating range (1.05>X>0.95), whereas an extremely unpredictable environment such as off-shore construction will naturally have a much higher range (1.50>X>0.5).